 For the quantification of damages in shareholder disputes, there might be established nuances in the valuation profession.
-For example, for squeeze-outs in Germany, the courts have shown a tendency towards the higher of the market approach (represented by the weighted average of the three-month share price considered the as minimum hurdle) and income approaches (using the DCF or earnings value method).
+For example, for squeeze-outs in Germany, the courts have shown a tendency towards the higher of the market approach (i.e., the share price) and income approaches (using the DCF or earnings value method).
 In other areas of business valuations, the preferable method in most cases is seen as the market approach.
 For example, transaction prices on active markets are considered as reflecting the market value.
 However, in the event that no transaction price or no prices of similar assets or liabilities are available – which is quite often the case because of the unique nature and individual specifics of the business or asset – the income approach is often the appropriate method.
 Lastly, if even the income approach might not be applicable (e.g., for continuously non-profitable entities) the cost approach should usually be considered.
 Hereafter we will discuss the peculiarities of the three different valuation approaches in more detail.

 The International Valuation Standards state: